-AWS Cloudtrail creates logs of all the API access requests, AWS resources access and AWS console login access information.
+AWS Cloudtrail creates logs of all the API access requests, AWS resources access, and AWS console login access information.
 It is important to understand the AWS Cloudtrail log data to efficiently design features for machine learning algorithms.
-AWS Cloudtrail User Guide (AWS, 2014) provides excellent reference and examples of different types of log events.
+AWS Cloudtrail User Guide (AWS, 2014) provides excellent references and examples of different types of log events.
 The Cloudtrail API Call log contains two parts, Record Body Contents, and userIdentity Element.
 The types of events analyzed are:

-3.2 Explore the data
+3.2 Explore the Data

 In this particular use case, the Splunk App for AWS can be used to study the AWS log data.
 The Splunk App for AWS gives critical operational and security insight into the Amazon Web Services account.
 Figure 6 shows different dashboard options available on the Splunk App for AWS.
 These panels can be used to understand the relevant AWS logs which would help in determining any suspicious activity.
 The scroll down highlights the different security dashboards available.

 Figure 6: Splunk App for AWS Dashboards

 The dashboard in Figure 7 highlights various user activities in the AWS environment.
 Looking at the data using different fields(features) will help the security team to understand the relevant fields in the log data.

 Figure 7: Splunk App for AWS Dashboard – User Activities

 The Splunk App for AWS allows security practitioners to understand and explore the data to determine the fields that will be helpful in identifying the suspicious AWS activities.
 The Splunk Machine Learning Toolkit can use these fields as features while developing the model.